hatchet-dev/pickaxe/README.md

 pickaxe create first-agent
 ```

-This will prompt you to create a new Pickaxe project from a template to see an e2e example of Pickaxe in action.
+This will prompt you to create a new Pickaxe project from a template to see an end to end example of Pickaxe in action.

 For a full quickstart, check out our [documentation](https://pickaxe.hatchet.run/quickstart).

+## Benefits

+Pickaxe is centered around the benefit of **durable execution**, which creates automatic checkpoints for agents so that they can easily recover from failure or wait for external events for a very long time without consuming resources.
+This is achieved by using a durable task queue called [Hatchet](https://github.com/hatchet-dev/hatchet).

+Additionally, Pickaxe agents are:

+- **💻 Code-first** - agents are defined as code and are designed to integrate with your business logic.
+- **🌐 Distributed** - all agents and tools run across a fleet of machines, where scheduling is handled gracefully by Pickaxe.
+When your underlying machine fails, Pickaxe takes care of rescheduling and resuming the agent on a different machine.
+- **⚙️ Configurable** - simple configuration for retries, rate limiting, concurrency control, and much more
+- **☁️ Runnable anywhere** - Pickaxe agents can run on any container-based platform (Hatchet, Railway, Fly.io, Porter, Kubernetes, AWS ECS, GCP Cloud Run)

+## Scalability

+Pickaxe is designed for scale: specifically, massive throughput and parallelism.
+Hatchet has run agentic workloads which spawn hundreds of thousands of tasks for a single execution, and runs billions of tasks per month.

 ## Philosophy

-Pickaxe is not a framework, it is a library for orchestrating AI agents.
+Pickaxe is not a framework.
+Agents and tools are simply functions that you have written.
+This means you can choose or build the best memory, knowledge, reasoning, or integrations.
 It does not impose any constraints on how you design your tools, call LLMs, or implement features like agent memory.
-In other words, Pickaxe is opinionated about how agents should be _architected_, but not about how they should be _implemented_.
+Pickaxe is opinionated about the infrastructure layer of your agents, but not about the implementation details of your agents.

-Everything in Pickaxe is just a function.
-This means you can choose or build the best memory, knowledge, reasoning, or integrations.
-We built this after seeing core [Hatchet](https://github.com/hatchet-dev/hatchet) users build sophisticated agentic workloads in this way using simple Hatchet primitives -- we've simply codified the best practices and gave them common names.

 ## Documentation